Questions parents ask

 My kid is too young / too old, isn't it?

 Cub Scouts runs from kindergarten through fifth grade.
-If your kid is in that range, they fit.
-Older kids crossover into Scouts BSA (the program formerly known as Boy Scouts), which is open to any youth age 11–17.
+If your son is in that range, he fits.
+Older scouts crossover into Scouts BSA (the program formerly known as Boy Scouts), which is open to any youth age 11–17.

 What do we need to buy?